 The Company leases office space under non-cancelable operating leases.
 Certain of the Company's operating leases contain renewal options and rent acceleration clauses.
-Future minimum payments under the non-cancelable operating leases consisted of the following as of December 31, 2010 (in thousands):
+Future minimum payments under the non-cancelable operating leases consisted of the following as of December 31, 2011 (in thousands):

-2011 2012 2013 2014 2015 \$ 1,762
+2012 2013 2014 2015 2016 \$ 3,406

-2012 1,843

-2013 1,908
+2013 3,509

-2014 386
+2014 1,304

-2015 118
+2015 633

-Thereafter 27
+2016 91

-Total \$ 6,044
+Total \$ 8,943

 The Company leases its primary office space in Petaluma, California under a lease agreement that extends through February 2014.
-Rent expense was \$2.1 million for each of the years ended December 31, 2010, 2009 and 2008.
 The Company received a lease incentive consisting of \$1.2 million in leasehold improvements provided by the lessor.
-The Company has capitalized the full amount of the lease incentive and will amortize the cost of the improvements over the lease term.
-The value of the incentive is being amortized through rent expense over the lease term.
+The Company has capitalized the full amount of the lease incentive and this incentive is being amortized through rent expense over the lease term.
 Payments under the Company's operating leases that escalate over the term of the lease are recognized as rent expense on a straight-line basis.
+The above table also includes future minimum lease payments for our facilities in Minneapolis, Minnesota, Acton, Massachusetts, Nanjing, China, Richardson, Texas and Fremont and Santa Barbara, California, which expire at various dates through 2016, and for certain equipment under non-cancelable operating lease agreements, obtained through our acquisition of Occam, which expire at various dates through 2015.